10 Best Places to Visit in Eindhoven, Holland’s Design Capital

 Named after private collector Henri Van Abbe, whose collection launched this museum, Van Abbemuseum is located in the Stratumseind district not far from the main train station.

-From the outside, the museum building itself is an attraction featuring old architecture that dates back to the early 1900s.
+The museum building is an attraction from the outside, featuring old architecture that dates back to the early 1900s.

 4. DAF Museum